A lot of people ask me about how to become a CMA.

 - Best CMA Study Materials

-There is no better way to light a fire under your studying than to register for one part of the exam.
+There is no better way to light a fire under your studying than to register for one part of the exam on an upcoming CMA exam date.

 There are three exam windows you can register for each year: